Friday, December 19, 2014

 Where have all the bloggers gone?

-As I sift through over my posts of the past in an effort find relevant content to share on Twitter (part of an experiment I'm engaged in with trying to understand social media), I've grown nostalgic reading all of the comments I used to get from fellow bloggers.
+As I sift through my posts of the past in an effort find relevant content to share on Twitter (part of an experiment I'm engaged in with trying to understand social media), I've grown nostalgic reading all of the comments I used to get from fellow bloggers.
 Most are from my early years in blogging...2006 and 2007 were my peak years.
 And I've grown a bit melancholy wondering where did all the bloggers go?

 I know I've harped on this topic off and on for years, but it still nags at me.
 It's one of those mysteries like why pods of whales beach themselves or what happened to the Roanoke Colony.
 Why did my little band of fellow bloggers who used to comment regularly vanish?